-Additional financial support for Previously Looked After Children (PLAC) is available for schools through the Pupil Premium Grant which goes directly to schools if the eligible child is entered as such on the October Census - and the school is responsible for evidencing an effective spend with good impact.
+Additional financial support for Previously Looked After Children (PLAC) is available for schools through the Pupil Premium Grant which goes directly to schools if the eligible child is entered as such on the School Census.

 This additional funding is to be used to improve the attainment of PLAC and close the attainment gap between this group and their peers, reflecting the significant additional barriers faced by these children.

-Designated Teachers have a statutory responsibility to play a key part in decisions on how the PP+ is used for PLAC.
-They should encourage parents and guardians involvement in deciding how the PP+ is used to support their child and be the main contact for queries about its use.
+Designated Teachers have a statutory responsibility to play a key part in decisions on how Pupil Premium is used for PLAC.
+They should encourage parents and carers involvement in deciding how the Pupil Premium is used to support their child and be the main contact for queries about its use.

-The Designated Teacher has an important role in ensuring the specific needs of Looked After and Previously Looked After Children are understood by the school’s staff and reflected in how the school uses PP+ to support these children.
+The Designated Teacher has an important role in ensuring the specific needs of Looked After and Previously Looked After Children are understood by the school’s staff and reflected in how the school uses Pupil Premium to support these children.

 For further information, please refer to the:

-The DfE Guidance on PP+ Funding and Accountability for Schools details how much pupil premium funding schools and non-mainstream schools receive, how they should spend it, and how the Department of Education hold them to account.
-It also includes a Pupil Premium Frequently Asked Question document.
+The DfE Guidance on Pupil Premium details how much pupil premium funding schools and non-mainstream schools receive, how they should spend it, and how the Department of Education hold them to account.

 The Education Endowment Foundation Pupil Premium Guide explains what schools have found works best when spending the pupil premium to improve results.